You’re almost done completing your last task for the day…

 restore all your data.
 Depending on your needs, your backup plan may look

 different from another person’s plan.
-Ideally, when creating a recovery plan,
+Ideally, when creating a back plan,

 you should decide a few things first, where you want to store your backups, and